-In 2011, founder Fraiser Lipton wanted to make her dream accessory line and 10 years later, she nailed it with Fraiser Sterling.
+In 2011, founder Fraiser Lipton wanted to make her dream accessory line and she nailed it with Fraiser Sterling.
 Whether you're rocking their rings, chokers or earrings, these trendy pieces will definitely stand out in your jewelry box.
-When you're ready to upgrade your personal style, check out their custom pearl princess necklace ($66), the Euphoria-inspired Maddie bracelet ($52) or the 14k gold mood ring ($32).
+When you're ready to upgrade your personal style, check out their custom pearl princess necklace ($53), the Euphoria-inspired Maddie bracelet ($50) or the 14k gold mood ring ($26).

 26. Awe Inspired

 In 2018, founder Jill Johnson launched Awe Inspired to make meaningful gifts that would stand as a symbol of empowerment whenever you wore them.
 "We design timeless, modern heirlooms to raise inner strength and bring a little more beauty into the world," the site reads.
-Offering a wide selection of mixed metals and gemstones that are ethically-sourced and sustainably-made, our favorites include the Triple Moon necklace ($140), Snake Stud earrings ($40) and Athena necklace ($160).
-It's no wonder the brand counts A-listers like Selena Gomez, Kristen Bell and Sarah Jessica Parker as fans.
+Offering a wide selection of mixed metals and gemstones that are ethically-sourced and sustainably-made, our favorites include the snake stud earrings ($80) and mini Athena necklace ($140).
+It's no wonder the brand counts a-listers like Selena Gomez, Kristen Bell and Sarah Jessica Parker as fans.

 27. 8 Other Reasons

 Since 2010, 8 Other Reasons has given us exactly one reason to upgrade our jewelry collection: their chic, affordable pieces.
 According to the brand, they want you to be the life of the party and their staples are guaranteed to bring your whole look together for such occasions.
-Whether you're gearing up for a music festival or a night out with friends, add their pearl accent hoops ($31), a layered necklace with star pendants or the entire Sophie Richie collection to really shine.
+Whether you're gearing up for a music festival or a night out with friends, add their heart-shaped resin earrings ($40), a layered necklace with star pendants ($24) or the entire Sophie Richie collection to really shine—starting at $15.

 28. Ten Wilde